-Our effective tax rate was 18% and 22% during the three months ended April 30, 2011 and 2010, respectively.
-Our effective tax rate decreased 4 percentage points from April 30, 2011 and 2010 primarily due to a decrease in non-deductible stock-based compensation expense and an increase in tax benefits in fiscal 2012 from foreign earnings taxed at lower rates in fiscal 2012 compared to fiscal 2011.
-Excluding the impact of discrete tax benefits of \$4.1 million associated with stock-based compensation, the effective tax rate for the three months ended April 30, 2011 was 23% and was lower than the Federal statutory tax rate of 35% primarily due to foreign income taxed at lower rates and U.S. research and development credits partially offset by the impact of non-deductible stock-based compensation expense.
+Our effective tax rate was 19% during the three months ended April 30, 2012 compared to 18% during the three months ended April 30, 2011.
+Our effective tax rate increased during the three months ended April 30, 2012 as compared to the same period in the prior fiscal year primarily due to lower tax benefits in fiscal 2013 from foreign earnings taxed at lower rates, expiration of the federal research credit and increased non-deductible stock-based compensation expense, partially offset by discrete tax benefits from stock-based compensation and closure of statute of limitations during the first quarter of fiscal 2013.
+Excluding the impact of discrete tax benefits of \$6.3 million primarily associated with tax benefits from stock-based compensation and closure of a foreign statute of limitations in the three months ended April 30, 2012, the effective tax rate for the three months ended April 30, 2012 was 26%, and was lower than the Federal statutory tax rate of 35% primarily due to foreign income taxed at lower rates partially offset by the impact of non-deductible stock-based compensation expense.

 Our future effective tax rate may be materially impacted by the amount of benefits and charges from tax amounts associated with our foreign earnings that are taxed at rates different from the federal statutory rate, research credits, state income taxes, the tax impact of stock-based compensation, accounting for uncertain tax positions, business combinations, U.S. Manufacturer's deduction, closure of statute of limitations or settlement of tax audits, changes in valuation allowances and changes in tax laws including possible U.S. tax law changes that, if enacted, could significantly impact how U.S. multinational companies are taxed on foreign subsidiary earnings.
-In addition, a significant amount of our earnings is generated outside of the U.S., and repatriation of certain foreign earnings on which U.S. taxes have not previously been provided could also have a material impact on our future effective tax rate.
+A significant amount of our earnings is generated by our Europe and Asia Pacific subsidiaries.
+Our future effective tax rates may be adversely affected to the extent earnings are lower than anticipated in countries where we have lower statutory tax rates or we repatriate certain foreign earnings on which U.S. taxes have not previously been provided.

-At April 30, 2011, we had net deferred tax assets of \$141.8 million.
+At April 30, 2012, we had net deferred tax assets of \$168.0 million.
 We believe that we will generate sufficient future taxable income in appropriate tax jurisdictions to realize these assets.